Tayler01/Chat2.0/README.md

 ```

 If the migrations are not applied, RPC functions such as `upsert_message_read` will respond with a `404` error when called.

+## Message retention

+The Supabase migrations include a trigger named `prune_old_messages` that runs after each insert into the `messages` table.
+When more than 100 rows exist, it removes the oldest entries so only the newest 100 remain.
+Remember to run `supabase db push` to apply this behavior.